jonasbn/dstserver-website/blog/2022-09-19-fundraising/index.md

 #### Give away skin

-Skin is a vital factor in game.
+Skin is a vital factor in the game.

 ### Hiring